GSA/px-benefit-finder/benefit-finder/README.md

 1. we establish uswds components with `usa-<class>` classes.
 2. this inherits global `uswds` `css` and `js`
-3. IF we need to overide, we clone the uswds class `usa-` and prepend `bf-`.
+3. IF we need to override, we clone the uswds class `usa-` and prepend `bf-`.

 ```css
 .bf-usa-<class> .usa-<class>